rcammack/rcammack.github.io/projects/project-3.md

 My role in this project included developing and writing the algorithm to calculate the priority of a task based on the due date, duration, and weight of the assignment.
 In the beginning of the project, I organized my team's ideas into a doable timeline.
 I also was the debugger and verified that our app was working properly at many intervals.
 In addition, I played a big part in the design for the user interface.

 Throughout this project, I was able to become more familiar with the programming languages SQLite and Java.
-I also familiarized myself with Android Studios and how to use it to design a user friendly app.
+I also familiarized myself with Android Studios and how to use it to design a user-friendly app.
 I was able to gain public speaking skills through the experience as well since the project included a final presentation at the end of the semester with a short demo on how our app operates.

 Source: <a href="https://github.com/EE396-Android-Project/Android-Project"><i class="large github icon "></i>EE396-Android-Project</a>